xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 In `foo() lest bar() lest baz()` execution proceeds from left to right until an operand evaluates successfully.
 If all fail, the exception from `baz()` is thrown.

-It's the inline version of `try..catch`.
+It is the inline version of `try..catch`.
 ```ocaml
 fraction(P5) lest P5 (* Successfully evaluates to 3/2 *)
 fraction(PI) lest PI (* Falls back to 3.141592653589793r *)